FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Warning:  This is not for the inexperienced Software developer.
 You will need to be comfortable with File manipulations and managing Android Studio Modules.
-These changes are performed OUTSIDE of Android Studios, so close Android Studios before you do this.
+These changes  performed OUTSIDE of Android Studios, so close Android Studios before you do this.

 Also..
 Make a full project backup before you start this :)

 To clone TeamCode, do the following: